Intrinsically Correct Algorithms and Recursive Coalgebras: Introduction

 \section{Introduction}

 Recursion is a powerful and widely used design principle for algorithms.
 However, as soon as an algorithm is not \emph{structurally recursive} on its input, such as is the case for most divide-and-conquer algorithms, syntactic termination checkers as used in total functional programming languages/proof assistants will reject a recursive definition.\twnote{der satz ist noch etwas lang} Instead, \emph{well-founded recursion} must be used (for a comparison of various ways to achieve this in the Rocq proof assistant, see~\cite{leroyWellfoundedRecursionDone2024}).
-One disadvantage of this approach is that it negates the possibility of following the paradigm of \emph{structured recursion}~\cite{hinzeConjugateHylomorphismsMother2015,CaprettaUV06,birdAlgebraProgramming1997,meijerFunctionalProgrammingBananas1991}, which allows disentangling the recursive steps from the recursive definition per se. \twnote{negates the possibility of disentangling ... per se??} To bring structured recursion to the world of total functional programs, a need arises for a \emph{general}, \emph{abstract}, \emph{compositional} methodology that supports this principle.
+One disadvantage of this approach is that it negates the possibility of disentangling the recursive steps from the recursive definition per se, following the paradigm of \emph{structured recursion}~\cite{hinzeConjugateHylomorphismsMother2015,CaprettaUV06,birdAlgebraProgramming1997,meijerFunctionalProgrammingBananas1991}.
+To bring structured recursion to the world of total functional programs, a need arises for a \emph{general}, \emph{abstract}, \emph{compositional} methodology that supports this principle.